Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 OSHA requires all employees to have training and certification before operating electric pallet jacks.
 Without completing an accredited training program, it is illegal for an employee to operate any powered industrial equipment.

 Failure to comply with OSHA regulations can result in hefty fines and other serious consequences for your business.
-Besides, employees who aren’t properly trained run the risk of injuring themselves and others while operating dangerous machinery.
+Besides, employees who aren’t properly trained risk injuring themselves and others while operating dangerous machinery.
 Therefore, it’s important to ensure all employees have the relevant certifications.

 How Do You Inspect a Pallet Jack?

-Regular inspections of all powered industrial trucks are a vital aspect of workplace safety.
-You should run an inspection of your pallet jack before you load it every single time.
+Regular inspections of all powered industrial trucks are vital to workplace safety.
+You should inspect your pallet jack before you load it every single time.
 Make sure to report any pallet jacks that aren’t working properly or seem to have broken or damaged components.

 Here are some steps to take while inspecting a pallet jack.

-Survey the exterior of the machine for any signs of damage, including excessive wear and tear on the loading area.
+Survey the machine’s exterior for any signs of damage, including excessive wear and tear on the loading area.
 Old and worn-out equipment should be replaced.

-Check for fluid leaks coming from the pallet jack, which could be a sign of a failing hydraulic unit.
-Any machines that show signs of leakage should be immediately reported and removed from the work area.
+Check for fluid leaks coming from the pallet jack, which could indicate a failing hydraulic unit.
+Any machines showing leakage signs should be immediately reported and removed from the work area.

 Make sure electric pallet jacks are fully charged before use.